runatlantis/atlantis/README.md

 If you're ready to permanently set up Atlantis see [Production-Ready Deployment](#production-ready-deployment)

-## Pull Request Commands
+## Pull/Merge Request Commands
-Atlantis currently supports three commands that can be run via pull request comments:
+Atlantis currently supports three commands that can be run via pull request comments (or merge request comments on GitLab):

 #### `atlantis help`
 View help